 Regardless of how much research you do before your baby arrives, there are some things you’ll need to discover for yourself.
-This usually happens as you are going through the motions – especially when it comes to sleep.
-You can never fully prepare for things like breastfeeding because everyone’s journey is completely different.
+This usually happens as you’re going through the motions – especially when it comes to sleep.
+You can never fully prepare for things like breastfeeding because, well, it’s not something that can rehearsed until you’e on the job!
+And everyone’s journey is completely different.

-People will tell (read ‘warn’) you about sleep deprivation in those first months (or years for some).
-I personally think any advice on getting sleep before the baby arrives is completely misleading.
+People will tell (read: ‘warn’) you about sleep deprivation in those first months – or years, for some.
+I personally think any advice in the vein of ‘get all the sleep you can before baby arrives’ is completely misleading.
 You just can’t bank sleep – although isn’t that a nice concept!

-Accepting that things like sleep will be a certain way, will help you through this time.
-Along with understanding how feeding and sleep works hand in hand.
-One of the biggest misconceptions, is that once you work out the feed/sleep/play pattern – you’re sorted!
+Accepting that factors like sleep will be a certain way, will help you through this time – along with understanding how feeding and sleeping work hand in hand.
+One of the biggest misconceptions is that once you work out the sleep/feed/play pattern, you’re sorted!
 The reality is, these little people change a lot in their first years.

-1. They will outgrow the bassinet faster than you intended and start waking themselves up from hitting the sides
+1. They will outgrow the bassinet faster than you thought

-I was the person that had read the SIDS guidelines and planned on having my little one beside me in the bassinet for the first 6 months – and I did for the most part.
-Having your little one sleep close to you, will not only reduce their risk of SIDS – it will make feeding through the night much easier.
+I was the person who had read the SIDS guidelines and planned on having my little one beside me in the bassinet for the first 6 months – and I did for the most part.
+Having your little one sleep close to you will not only reduce their risk of SIDS, it will make feeding throughout the night much easier.
 As your baby grows, they will become bigger and start to move around a lot more.
-They will start to wriggle their way out of their wrap or swaddle, and once they start rolling?
+They will also start to wriggle their way out of their wrap or swaddle, and once they start rolling?
 It’s time to transition them into a sleeping bag.

-Whilst there is a process on how to do that, once you make transition your little ones arms will be free.
+Whilst there is a process on how to do that, once you make the transition, your little one’s arms will be free.
 This is when they will start hitting the sides of the bassinet, which can wake them.
-Now each child will be different with regards to their size and development, but chances are that if your child is growing on the 50th percentile like mine, you have them in a cosy bassinet (the bednest was my choice) and they have started rolling by 5 months – then you are likely going to experience something similar.
-This is when you will need to make a decision on whether or not to move them into a cot.
+Now, each child will be different with regards to their size and development, but chances are that if your child is growing on the 50th percentile, like mine, you have them in a cosy bassinet and they have started (or will start) rolling by 5 months, then you are likely going to experience something similar.
+This is when you will need to decide on whether or not to move them into a cot.

 2. Right when you’ve nailed wrapping, it’s time to transition to a sleeping bag

-4. Once they learn how to stand in their cot, they will start protesting when you leave the room
+4. Once they learn how to stand in their cot, they will protest when you leave the room

-This is the juicy stuff that you quickly learn on the job and one of the big reasons I created Kiindred.
-Once you learn how their developmental needs change and how the feed/sleep balance works – it’s a game changer.
-I have definitely been in situations where I wanted to take advantage of an extra long nap during the day, only to pay for it at night.
+This is the juicy stuff that you quickly learn on the job – and is one of the big reasons I created Kiindred.
+Once you learn how your baby’s developmental needs change, and how the feed/sleep balance works, it’s a game-changer.
+I have definitely been in situations where I wanted to take advantage of an extra-long nap during the day, only to pay for it at night.

-As with anything, it’s important that you do what’s right for your family. if you do want to learn more about your baby’s feed and sleep needs we have ‘Daily Rhythms’ broken down by development stage in the Kiindred App.
+As with anything, it’s important that you do what’s right for your family. if you do want to learn more about your baby’s feed and sleep needs we have ‘Daily Rhythms’ broken down by development stage.
 These will give you useful tips on what sleeps work best for ‘catnaps’ and what sleeps work best in a bed, where you can support them through resettling.

-Feeding also plays a big part in this, as you will want to be sure that they aren’t waking due to hunger.
+Feeding also plays a big part in this, as you will want to be sure that your baby isn’t waking due to hunger.
 It’s definitely a learning curve!
 Having the info on hand will make you feel more confident in navigating through each stage.
-Remember though – there are always plenty of support groups around if you feel you need a little extra help.
+Remember, though – there are always plenty of support groups and experts around if you feel you need a little extra help.